francescomari/francescomari.github.io/_posts/2020-07-28-how-to-abstract-the-execution-environment-in-clis.md

 date: 2020-07-28
 ---

-Whenever I write CLIs in Go I find useful to create an abstaction between the logic of the CLI from the details of the execution environment.
+Whenever I write CLIs in Go I find useful to create an abstraction between the logic of the CLI from the details of the execution environment.
 This post describes how to create such an abstraction to improve the testability of the CLI code.